How to Document Additional Living Expenses for a Florida Hurricane Insurance Claim

 1. Understand Your Policy Limits

-If unsure, ask a hurricane insurance claim lawyer to review the policy.
+If you are unsure, consider asking a hurricane insurance claim lawyer to review the policy.

 2. Create a Baseline of Normal Living Expenses